Matt-Bull1/My-Portfolio/README.md

 ## Description

-My motivation for the project was to apply skills I learned to make a portfolio.
+My motivation for the project was to apply skills I learned to make a basic portfolio.
 This helped me learn the basics of css styling and to give me a baseline to work on a fancier portfolio later

 ## Installation